BEHAVIOUR

 2. Fill out history form.

-3. Ask your veterinary practice for veterinary referral and medical history.
+3. I will ask your veterinary practice for veterinary referral.

 4. Initial behaviour consultation (at your home or on Zoom).